 DENT 2603 - Chairside Procedures

 This course will cover the ergonomics of the dental team, instrumentation, and recognition of special needs patients.
-The fundamentals of safety procedures will be introduced.
-The theory for application and removal of dental dam, dental laboratory materials, impressions and techniques will be covered.
+The fundamentals of safe work procedures will be introduced.
+The theory for application and removal of isolation techniques, including dental dam, dental laboratory materials, impressions and techniques will be covered.
 The course will also cover identification and basic function of dental equipment.

 DENT 2611 - Preventive Dentistry II